 And that’s it.
 The whole process takes just a few minutes, is entirely free, and is a dead simple way to get more traffic to each blog post you publish.

-We all know social media shares drive traffic to your blog post.
+We all know social media shares and referral traffic drive traffic to your blog post.

 However, even if your content is really good, less than half the people who visit your post will share it with their friends on social media.